jasonkuhrt/setset/README.md

 #### .original

-The `.original` property contains a representation of the `.data` as it was just after the instane was first constructed.
+The `.original` property contains a representation of the `.data` as it was just after the instance was first constructed.
 This is a convenience property derived from the more complex `.metadata` property.

 ### Working With Leaves